FlavioSerra-afk/FoodBank-Manager/README.md

 ## Multisite notes

 Network administrators receive `fbm_manage_jobs` on activation; a migration flag prevents re-granting on upgrade.
 Cron hooks such as retention are idempotent and safe to run per site.
+See [Docs/Diagnostics.md](../Docs/Diagnostics.md) for rate-limit and multisite notes.

 ## API errors

-FoodBank Manager normalizes error responses across REST and AJAX:
+FoodBank Manager normalizes error responses across REST and AJAX (see [Docs/API.md](../Docs/API.md) for a detailed cheat-sheet):

 | Code | Meaning |
 | ---- | ------- |